Welcome to week 3 of New Beginnings January 2023!

-Ideas for repurposing older sheets, bedding, and towels:
+Ideas for repurposing worn sheets, bedding, and towels:

-Use old sheets as drop cloths for painting and other messy projects.
+Use sheets as drop cloths for painting and other messy projects.

 Save worn towels for drying your family pet after a bath.

-Cut old sheets into 12 inch squares and use them for an array of cleaning tasks in and around your home.
+Cut sheets into 12 inch squares and use them for an array of cleaning tasks in and around your home.
 After use, simply machine wash and reuse again.
-For fabrics that fray easily, sew a zig zag stitch all around the edges before using.
+For fabrics that fray easily, sew a simple zig zag stitch all around the edges.

 Donate usable bedding items to your local emergency shelters and pet shelters.

-If you exercise or practice yoga in your living room (like me), lay a sheet on top of your rug or carpet to protect from extra wear and dirt.
+If you exercise or practice yoga in your living room (like me), lay an old sheet on top of your rug or carpeting (under the yoga mat, if using) to protect from extra wear and dirt.